 - welfare of staff, visitors, volunteers, neighbours and other stakeholders

-Detype limited will follow the principles of Reduce, Reuse, Repair, Recycle in managing its environmental impact.
+DeType will follow the principles of Reduce, Reuse, Repair, Recycle in managing its environmental impact.
 Through this policy we expect to not only minimise environmental impacts, but also to make sound economic sense.
-Detype Limited will comply with all relevant legislation.
+DeType will comply with all relevant legislation.

 Supply chain employment conditions